A simple chimichurri sauce transforms already tasty grilled butternut squash, zucchini and steak into a truly delicious but quick and easy meal.

 Many sauces have the ability to transfer an otherwise good meal into something great, and chimichurri is definitely one of them.
-The South American sauce is incredibly easy to make, and while traditionally paired with steak it also goes well with chicken or fish and, as we had here, grilled vegetables.
-Grilling often helps give a great taste to things anyway, but the addition of chimichurri takes an otherwise quick and easy throw-together meal into delicious, almost restaurant-rivaling dining.
-With minimal labor, which is the name of the game for this week’s Sunday Supper.
+The South American sauce is incredibly easy to make, and while traditionally paired with steak it also goes well with chicken or fish and, as we had here, grilled butternut squash and zucchini.
+Grilling gives the first flavor lift, and the chimichurri takes an otherwise quick and easy throw-together meal into delicious, almost restaurant-rivaling dining.

-This is a meal that partly came about from what I had in the house, but I was tempted to try grilled butternut squash anyway, since sweet potato works so well and is one we have on a regular basis.
+This is a meal that partly came about from what I had in the house, but I was tempted to try grilled butternut squash anyway, since sweet potato works so well (as in my Cuban quinoa bowl).
 Both have that great ability to take on various different flavors well and go with a broad range of herbs and spices.
-Zucchini is one we often grill as well and I knew worked well with a lemon, basil and olive oil dressing, so was pretty sure chimichurri would work with it too.
+Zucchini is one we often grill as well (like in my Israeli couscous with grilled vegetables) and I was pretty sure it would be good with chimichurri too.
 And that was certainly the case.

-So what’s so great about this meal is how little you really need to do to make it.
-The sauce ingredients are just whizzed up in a blender/food processor, or chop finely by hand if it’s too small a quantity for your machine.
+This is nice and quick to make – the sauce ingredients are just whizzed up in a blender/food processor, or chopped finely by hand if it’s too small a quantity for your machine.
 The steaks just need a gentle seasoning of salt, pepper and olive oil then pop them on the grill.
-The zucchini is thickly sliced and put on the grill (spotting a theme?).
-The butternut squash can be done entirely on the grill, but I think it’s a bit tricky to get it cooked without being overly charred so I prefer to pre-cook it a bit – either steam or in the microwave – then finish on the grill.
-Oh, and don’t bother peeling it as the thin skin is completely edible and becomes pretty tender when cooked so just leave it and eat it.
+Cut the zucchini thickly and put on the grill (spotting a theme?).
+The butternut squash can be done entirely on the grill, but I think it’s a bit tricky to get it cooked without being overly charred so I prefer to pre-cook it a bit.
+You can either steam or cook in the microwave, then finish on the grill.
+Oh, and don’t bother peeling it as the thin skin is completely edible and becomes pretty tender when cooked.

 - 1 tsp dried oregano (or 1 tbsp fresh)